Introduction

 3. Regulatory Compliance: Adhering to FSI regulations ensures that projects align with local building codes, helping avoid legal complications and delays.

-4. Investment Planning: Knowing FSI helps builders estimate the total buildable area, enabling them to plan their projects effectively and assess potential returns on investment.
+4. Investment Planning: Knowing the FSI helps builders estimate the total buildable area, enabling them to plan their projects effectively and assess potential investment returns.

 Significance of FSI for Homebuyers